mcallan83/dev-notes/js/es6.md

 var a;
 ```

-- variables appearing to be implicit globals may be references to variables in an outer function scope:
+- variables appearing to be implicit globals may be references to variables in an outer function scope

 ```js

 var x = 0;              // declared global

 console.log(typeof z);  // undefined (`z` doesn't exist)